slingr-stack/slingr-docs/content/en/dev-reference/scripting/sys-data.md

 ##### Returns

-[sys.data.Record](#sysdatarecord) - The saved or updated record.
+[sys.data.Record](#sysdatarecord) or **null**- The saved or updated record.
 The ID will be set and calculated or default values will be there.
+When using the lite mode, null is returned.

 ##### Exceptions